jesse-curran/project-portfolio/README.md

-### Hello and welcome to my project portfolio!
+# Hello and Welcome!

+### This repository serves as my project portfolio.
+Please take a look around.
+### For video demos of each project, check out the Youtube Demos Folder.
-### Please see the YouTube video links to see a showcase of each project
+### For the each project codebase, please navigate to project codebases.